athomasq/athomasq.github.io/navigation/blog.md

 **6. Burnout**
 - Startups often fail because the founders burn out
 - Burnout can be mental, physical, boredom, discouragement, exhaustion, stress
-- Take care of yourself first -- take time off, rest, manage your physical health
+- Take care of yourself first -- rest, sleep, take a vacation, manage your physical health, stay fit, spend time with loved ones
 - Find joy in the journey, not the destination
 - Enjoy your day-to-day work
 - Take one step at a time